Touchpoint dates override

 Special case: Advent Calendar

-If the campaign uses Advent Calendar layout, each linked touchpoint needs its own date override and the touchpoint windows must not overlap.
+If the campaign uses an Advent Calendar layout, each linked Touchpoint needs its own date override, and the windows must not overlap.

-That allows each calendar day to unlock a specific touchpoint at the right moment instead of exposing all of them at once.
+That lets each calendar day unlock a specific Touchpoint at the right moment, instead of revealing all of them at once.

 What happens when you turn the override off

-If you later need a touchpoint-specific window again, turn the override back on and recheck both the dates and the custom before/after messages.
+If you need a Touchpoint-specific window again later, turn the override back on and recheck both the dates and the custom before/after messages.

-Validation also blocks any touchpoint override that falls outside the campaign window, even when both dates are filled.
+Publishing is also blocked for any Touchpoint override that falls outside the campaign window, even when both dates are filled.

 Related

-Review the campaign-level schedule that touchpoints inherit by default.
+Review the campaign-level schedule that Touchpoints follow by default.

 Validation & publishing